Accounting, Department of Accounting and Finance - Adjunct Faculty

 Accounting and Finance

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site in the United States in the Accounting program.
-Specifically, we are seeking faculty for our Fort Drum, NY or Joint Base Lewis-McChord, WA location(s).
-We are seeking faculty for the following course(s):
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach onsite in California, MD in the Accounting program.
+Specifically, we are seeking faculty for the following course(s):

 Principles of Accounting I (ACCT 220): An introduction to the basic theory and techniques of contemporary financial accounting.
 The objective is to identify the fundamental principles of accounting, identify and analyze business transactions, prepare financial statements, and communicate this information to users with different needs.
 Topics include the accounting cycle, transactions, and the preparation of financial statements for single-owner business organizations that operate as service companies or merchandisers.

 Principles of Accounting II (ACCT 221): Further study of contemporary accounting practices, with an emphasis on financial and managerial accounting.
 The goal is to identify and analyze business transactions, define the characteristics of business entities, identify the interdependency of financial statements, employ managerial accounting techniques, and communicate this information to users with different needs.
 Financial accounting topics include liabilities, equities, investments, and business entities.
 Managerial accounting topics include job order and process costing, cost-volume-profit analysis, and budgets.